 Manually adding data

 There are two ways to add data to the Health app, The first is automatically via connected devices and apps, such as the Apple Watch.
 The second is manually.
 While it's preferable and more convenient to use automatic syncing, there are some occasions when manually adding metrics is unavoidable.
+Maybe you went for a run without your device but don't want to miss out on adding those precious miles.

 Tracking nutrition using Apple Health